mrrocampbell/demo-scripts/1-web-development-certificate/1-intro-html-css/WDC_1-1-7_HTML_Links-and-Paths_V1.md

 If we click the link, we are then navigated to the Apple homepage.

-_**Note:** Will demonstrate this in replit so the students can see the link work in realtime._
+_**Note:** I will demonstrate this in replit so the students can see the link work in real-time._

-Now that we know how to use an `absolute link path` to navigate users to an external webpage, how would we handle creating a link that navigates users to a webpage that is a part of the website we are creating?
+Now that we know how to use an `absolute link path` to navigate users to an external webpage, how would we handle creating a link that guides users to a webpage that is a part of the website we are creating?

 This is where a `relative link path` comes into play. `Relative link paths` are used to connect one file to another based on their location within a server.